SleepStack logo

 When to see a doctor instead

-If RLS symptoms are severe, occur most nights, or do not improve after 6-8 weeks of consistent supplementation, see a doctor.
-Restless legs syndrome can be caused by iron deficiency, kidney issues, or neurological conditions that magnesium will not address.
-Both the RLS Foundation and Mayo Clinic note that iron levels, specifically ferritin, should be checked in persistent RLS cases.
+If restless legs syndrome symptoms are severe, occur most nights, or do not improve after 6-8 weeks of consistent supplementation, see a doctor.
+Restless legs syndrome can be caused by iron deficiency, kidney issues, periodic limb movement disorder, or other neurological conditions that magnesium will not address.
+Iron levels, specifically ferritin, should be checked in persistent RLS cases.
 Magnesium supplementation works best for mild to moderate symptoms and situations where a magnesium shortfall is part of the picture.

 Frequently asked questions